DevMaverickTeam/dm-theme-boilerplate-wp/readme.txt

 == Description ==

-This is a WordPress boilerplate / starter theme.
+This is a WordPress boilerplate/starter theme.
 The purpose of this theme is to be the starting point for your new WordPress project.
-While this theme was created to be a boilderplate, you can still use it as it is for your website.
-The theme is light, bloatware free and created based on our years of developing different WordPress projects.
-The theme uses: Bootstrap 5, Material Symbols and is build based on _s.
-Page templates includes Right-sidebar (default template), Full Width, Blank with container, Blank no container.
+While this theme was created to be a boilerplate, you can still use it as it is for your website.
+The theme is light, bloatware-free, and created based on our years of developing different WordPress projects.
+The theme uses: Bootstrap 5, Material Symbols, and is built based on _s.
+Page templates include a Right-sidebar (default template), Full Width, Blank with container, and Blank no container.
 Other features: Widgetized footer area, WooCommerce ready, Compatible with Contact Form 7, Compatible with Visual Composer, Compatible with WPBakery, Compatible with Elementor.

-This theme, like WordPress, is licensed under the GPL.
-You can use this theme as base for your next WordPress theme project and you are allowed to remove the link at the footer or do whatever you want.
+This theme is licensed under the GPL.
+You can use this theme as you like.

 Page templates
 * Right-sidebar (default page template)